ucnl/diy.github.io/projects/disk_hydrophone/README.md

 | :---: |
 | fig. 23 - Janet's syringe |

-To draw a compound from a cup with a syringe - "this is the way to Hell, Francesco, my friend!"
+To draw a compound from a cup with a syringe - "That is the path to Hell, my friend!"
 (C).
 Instead of this:
 - remove the plunger from the syringe
 - place the syringe with the nose down, while pinching the nose with your finger (in a glove!)
 - pour the compound into the syringe from the cup, scraping along the walls with a stick